-If you do not have a smart phone now, or will not be getting one until after you arrive in the U.S., a link to the view a web version of the Fall 2020 guide is below.
+If you do not have a smart phone now, or will not be getting one until after you arrive in the U.S., a link to the view a web version of the Spring 2021 guide is below.

 Remember to check out our Facebook page for information about activities hosted by ISS throughout the year!

 Starts Monday, January 25, 2021

 Part 1* of your Orientation program will be available in December.
 All new undergraduate students (international and domestic) must complete a set of orientation modules.
 These virtual orientation modules provide you with basic information about the University at Buffalo that is essential to your success at UB.
 Some of the information presented in the program is required by New York State.

 To access the orientation modules, please refer the log in instruction that will be sent in December from ISS to your email inbox.
 If you are unable to find the email after December, please contact ISS (firstname.lastname@example.org) for log in information.

 Completion of these modules is required.

 *Part 2 of your Orientation will begin January 25.